As a student at one of our partner institutions, you are able to come to Essex as part of the Law Degree Transfer Programme.

 You'll join our prestigious LLB Law, going directly into either the second or final year.

-Find out how you will be taught and assessed this year, or, download our student handbook (.pdf) which has lots of information on how to choose your modules, how you will be taught and assessed, how to balance your workload, deadlines for changing modules and options available to Third and Final Year students.
+You can download our optional module booklet (.pdf) which has lots of information on how to choose your modules, how you will be taught and assessed, how to balance your workload, deadlines for changing modules and options available to Third and Final Year students.

 If you want to professionally train to become a barrister after graduation, as an Essex LLB graduate you will have an exclusive conditional offer to study the Barrister Training Course (BTC) with BPP University (subject to meeting entry requirements).
 As an Essex graduate, you’ll also receive a £1,000 bursary towards your tuition.